loidolt/loidolt-design/src/posts/kossel-mini-hexagonal-base-v2/index.md

 The model shows a Smoothieboard, though there is plenty of room for a RAMPS 1.4 or most other printer control boards in that space instead.

-You will need a saw, drill and some patience or a CNC/ laser cutter for the top and bottom sheets that complete the base as well as the bed support and insulation circle.
+You will need a saw, drill, and some patience or a CNC/ laser cutter for the top and bottom sheets that complete the base as well as the bed support and insulation circle.
 1:1 scale SVG files are included for all of those pieces.
 You can either print them out and cut around them or load up your CAM software of choice.
 The removable panels can either be cut or printed, your preference, files are provided for either option.

 Thanks!
 Please let me know if you have any questions!

-# Parts List
+## Parts List

 \*32x - M3 x 10 mm screws